 If required, I can 3d print or email you a to scale model to print on paper to check.

 2: FOR N70 OWNERS - It has come to our attention that mid way through the N70 generation, Toyota has slightly changed the rear axle.
-In doing so, this gives roughly a 10mm wider offset from the wheel hub to the backing plate flange where the bracket mounts.
-Don't stress though, we have a further adapter that will be supplied to accomodate this change.
+In doing so, this gives roughly a 10mm wider offset from the wheel hub to the backing plate flange where the bracket mounts - Due to bigger wheel bearings.
+Don't stress though, we have an adapter that will be supplied to accomodate this change.
 BUT we need to know if you require this or not.

 HOW TO CHECK?

-If you have roughly 78mm, you need to purchase the "10mm offset" option
+If you have roughly 17mm, you need to purchase the "standard" option

 What about my handbrake?

 Ok, so I have been working on developing a solid, reliable and affordable kit for a little while now.
 I started with trying to use the ever increasingly hard to obtain Subaru L series calipers with built in handbrake - but just could not get the handbrake to work to a point where I was satisfied (let alone for customers when selling a kit) So in conjunction to developing the rear disc brackets, I have also developed a transfer case handbrake kit for quite a few models of hilux etc now.
-They are far superior to any conventional individual wheel drum handbrake system and can will be on the market very soon!
+They are far superior to any conventional individual wheel drum handbrake system and is for sale on the website also.

 What you get: